bags06/Secure-AWS-VPC-Project/README.md

 ---

-## 📸 Suggested Screenshots to Include
+## 📸 Screenshots Included

 > These prove setup and can be added in a `screenshots/` folder or inline in the README:

-- ✅ VPC/subnet layout diagram from AWS Console
+- ✅ VPC/subnet layout diagram from AWS Consoler
-- ✅ Bastion SSH session (from local terminal)
-- ✅ SSH from bastion → private EC2
+- ✅ Subnet routes
 - ✅ NACL rule configuration
 - ✅ Security Group rules
 - ✅ Sample VPC Flow Logs from CloudWatch